Suzanne Osten: Biography

-Theater
+She had a daughter with documentary filmmaker Rainer Hartleb.

+Osten died on 28 October 2024, at the age of 80.
+She had undergone heart surgery before her death.

+Theatre

 Osten formed one of Sweden’s first fringe theatrical companies, Fickteatern, and began her career as a stage director there in the late 1960s.
 In 1971, she continued to Stockholm City Theatre, which would be her fixed point for many decades.
 At that venue, she became a leader in developing the political theater of that time.
-Together with Margareta Garpe, she wrote the play Tjejsnack [Girl talk] (1971), intended for teenaged girls.
-Some of the songs from that play, such as the feminist anthem Vi måste höja våra röster [We have to raise our voices] are on the record Sånger för kvinnor och män [Songs for women and men] from 1972.
-After this, Osten and Garpe wrote the plays Kärleksföreställningen [The love notion] (1973), Jösses flickor!
-Befrielsen är nära [Gee girls!
-Liberation is close] (1974) and Fabriksflickorna, makten och härligheten [Factory girls, the power and the glory] (1980).
+Together with Margareta Garpe, she wrote the play Tjejsnack ("Girl Talk", 1971), intended for teenaged girls.
+Some of the songs from that play, such as the feminist anthem Vi måste höja våra röster ("We have to raise our voices") are featured on the album Sånger för kvinnor och män ("Songs for women and men") from 1972.
+After this, Osten and Garpe wrote the plays Kärleksföreställningen ("The love notion", 1973), Jösses flickor!
+Befrielsen är nära ("Gee girls!
+Liberation is close", 1974) and Fabriksflickorna, makten och härligheten ("The factory girls, the power and the glory", 1980).
 All of these plays have a distinct connection to the Swedish feminist organization Grupp 8.

-Suzanne Osten is a pioneer in developing theater for children.
+Suzanne Osten was a pioneer in developing theater for children.
 Throughout her career, she has advocated for art and culture for children and youth.
-She asserts that the child perspective is a question of power, about describing power relationships, and about seeing power from the perspective of the powerless, i.e., from an underdog perspective.
+She asserted that the child perspective is a question of power, about describing power relationships, and about seeing power from the perspective of the powerless, i.e., from an underdog perspective.
 A child is always more dependent on the adult since children are powerless in relation to adults.
-Osten has remained true to this standpoint in her writing, directing, and even casting of plays and films.
+Osten remained true to this standpoint in her writing, directing, and even casting of plays and films.
 In 1975, she formed Unga Klara, a branch of Stockholm City Theater for the purpose of producing theatrical performances for children and youth.
 Osten worked there as both stage director and artistic director until the summer of 2014 and developed a process for creating a performance.